MushroomRL/mushroom-rl/docs/source/tutorials/tutorials.4_logger.rst

 The ``log_best_agent`` save the current agent, into the 'agent-best.msh' file.
 However, the current agent will be stored on disk only if it improves w.r.t. the previously logged one.

-We conclude the learning experiment by logging the final agent:
+We conclude the learning experiment by logging the final agent and the last dataset:

 .. literalinclude:: code/logger.py
-   :lines: 89-92
+   :lines: 89-95

 Advanced Logger topics